TSLAT Live Events for 2020

-Findings of research in social neuroscience of social emotional engagement foster our ability to create supportive learning environments where social emotional engagement is a “fuel” for a child’s learning.
+Research into the nueroscience of interpersonal engagement suggests that social-emotional enagement is a "fuel" for learning.
+Supportive learning environments foster the engagement of all students including those with autism.
 When school communities gain knowledge of a social and emotional scope and sequence of skills and how to facilitate investment, independence and initiation within classroom lessons, we create a positive school climate that is focused on the success of every student.
-The Social Emotional Engagement – Knowledge and Skills (SEE-KS) program will be shared as a framework for fostering social emotional engagement, presenting information in multiple ways, and promoting student participation and relationships.
+The Social-Emotional Engagement – Knowledge and Skills (SEE-KS) program will be shared as a framework for fostering social emotional engagement, presenting information in multiple ways, and promoting student participation and relationships.
 Creating a classroom setting and lesson plans with these elements creates a more desirable and predictable environment for our students to learn.
 Participants will be able to take away strategies for measuring student engagement, designing instruction to enhance engagement, and building capacity through teacher-to-teacher mentorship.

 As a result of this activity, the participant will be able to…

-- Identify at least two implications of social neuroscience that impact how we delivery services in an effective manner.
+- Identify at least two implications of social neuroscience that impact how we deliver services in an effective manner.